Please reach out. We'd love to hear from you!

 The Orchestrator

 Christine is a wife and a mother to two sons and a daughter.
 Before taking on her favorite role as a mother, she worked for the global beauty company AVEDA.
 Christine loves traveling and seeing the world through the eyes of her children, drinking coffee, and enjoying + exploring Des Moines.
-At the farm, Christine writes and edits projects, helps turn ideas into action, and sees, explores, and embraces the potential in every project.
-She is a natural-born storyteller, and brings the farm to life through her articulate writing.
-Her favorite part of Rose Farm is how much it feels like home - “Pulling up the gravel pathway and being greeted by the sound of hens, the sight of the charming greenhouse, and the rows of blooming flowers transports you to a place of calmness.”
+A member of the farm team since 2019, Christine writes and edits projects, helps turn ideas into action, and sees, explores, and embraces the potential in every project.
+She is a natural-born storyteller and brings the farm to life through her articulate writing.
+Her favorite part of Rose Farm is how much it feels like a little escape from the daily grind.
 Her favorite flowers are blush and white peonies.

 Ali Coppola